keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 ```
 :::

 How do you apply `combine` to the terms `A` and `B` produced by the contexts?
-What happens if one of the contexts is in an undesirable case?
+What happens if one of the contexts is in an undesired case?
 At first blush it appears that `map` might work, but `combine` takes two arguments.
 You need a specialized functor in order to apply `combine`!

 In my next post, we will explore how **applicatives** enable working within two or more contexts at the same time, as well as the many ways that you will be able to exploit this capability in your programs.